BostonCollegeBigData/MeaghansRepo/README.md

 ```
 git status
 ```
-which shows you all of the changes made in the current directory since the last commit
+which shows you all of the changes made in the current directory since the last commit. `git status` will also tell you what the current branch is.
+This branch is `master`.

 ```
 git reset